 The New Hampshire Comprehensive Health Care Information System (CHIS) was created by NH state statute to make health care data "available as a resource for insurers, employers, providers, purchasers of health care, and state agencies to continuously review health care utilization, expenditures, and performance in New Hampshire and to enhance the ability of New Hampshire consumers and employers to make informed and cost-effective health care choices."
 The statute also required that the New Hampshire Insurance Department (NHID) and the NH Department of Health and Human Services (NH DHHS) partner on the project.
 The same legislation that created the CHIS also enacted statutes that mandated that health insurance carriers submit their encrypted health care claims data and Health Employer Data and Information Set (HEDIS) data to the state.

-Please reach out to Maureen Mustard, Director of Healthcare Analytics, at Maureen.Mustard@ins.nh.gov for any questions related to data submissions.
+Please reach out to Jason Aziz, Director of Health Economics, at Jason.J.Aziz@ins.nh.gov for any questions related to data submissions.